17kisern/CIS-357-FinalProject/README.md

 # Changes to Previously Planned Demo

-I initially intended this demo to include functionality for changing user profile information, as I had previous experience using AWS Cognito with their .NET SDK, however an oversight on my part, was that I did not realize Android Studio's SDK is different than the .NET SDK, so the entire implementation of AWS Cognito was different than I had anticipated, and included an entirely different workflow for authentication (using AWS Amplify rather than an individual Cogntio Client).
+I initially intended this demo to include functionality for changing user profile information, as I had previous experience using AWS Cognito with their .NET SDK, however an oversight on my part, was that I did not realize Android Studio's does not adhere to .NET Standard (Xamarin does, an alternative Android development process that I had confused with Android Studio), so the entire implementation of AWS Cognito was different than I had anticipated, and included an entirely different workflow for authentication (using AWS Amplify rather than an individual Cogntio Client).

 I altered this demo to accomodate for that shift in functionality, but ultimately had to scale down the features implemented in the demo due to using a completely new SDK as opposed to one I had previous exposure to.
 Thankfully, I was still able to cover the functionality and authentication workflow of Cognito (albeit utilizing AWS Amplify to do so)